DioxusLabs/dioxus/packages/core/README.md

 ## Optimizations

 - Support a pluggable allocation strategy that makes VNode creation **very** fast
-- Support lazy DomTrees (ie DomTrees that are not actually created when the html! macro is used)
+- Support lazy VNodes (ie VNodes that are not actually created when the html! macro is used)
 - Support advanced diffing strategies (patience, Meyers, etc)

 ## Design Quirks